blockworks-com/Work-Item-Property-Widget/overview.md

 #### Method 1

 - Edit ![](/static/images/overview_edit.png) your dashboard [1]
-- Select the 'Work item details' widget [2]
+- Select the 'Work Item Property details' widget [2]
 - Click Add to add the widget to your dashboard [3]
 - Click ![](/static/images/configure.png) on the widget [4]